Is my child safe?

 - Deny strangers access to their residence hall (by not letting in people behind them)—even if they think the person is a student.
 Even though it can be hard to confront a stranger and deny access, their diligence will help keep everyone that much safer.

 All residence halls on campus require the student to use their One Card to enter the building and their room.
 Where elevators are present, their One Card will be required to call the elevator to the first floor.
 This prevents unauthorized access to the living areas.
 There are cameras in the lobby area that are monitored by the Communication officer in our dispatch center, which also has the capability to see who is swiping their One Card at any of the door access control panels around campus.
 Our communication center can also monitor when doors are held open for an extended period of time, or forced open, which will in turn prompt them to dispatch an officer to investigate.

 The University also utilizes a desk attendant who has the ability to contact us at all first-year residence halls.

 If you have specific concerns as a parent, you may feel free to contact a member of the University Police Department or a member of Housing who may answer any specific concern you may have.

 How safe are the parking lots?

 We cover parking lots on our patrol of campus, as well as part of our regular rounds of parking enforcement.
 All lots either have either a call box or camera(s) that connects to our communication center.
 Just as the overall safety of a community is dependent on the vigilance of the community, so too is the safety of our university grounds, buildings and parking lots.
 As with all parking lots, always be aware of your surroundings.
 Never leave valuables visible in your car.
 Secure your vehicle at all times, even if you are only planning to leave it unattended for a short period.

 We thank you for taking your time to learn what we are doing to keep you child safe while they attend our university.
-Please feel free to contact us if you have any other questions or concerns.
+Please feel free to contact us at University Police if you have any other questions or concerns.
 We are striving to provide the best and safest learning environment possible.